chrisseroka/ps-menu/README.md

 * Returns value of selected menu item
 * Returns index of selected menu item (using `-ReturnIndex` switch)
+* Allows multiple selections and returns an array (using `-MultiSelect` switch)
+* Allows displaying a custom message with options
 * Navigation with `up/down` arrows
 * Navigation with `j/k` (vim style)
 * Esc key quits the menu (`null` value returned)